 Are you looking for a local mortgage broker?

 Get an easy pre-approval in Charlottetown at the best rate with McKay Wood.
-Mortgage pre-approval in Charlottetown, PE doesn’t have to be difficult.
+Mortgage pre-approval in Charlottetown, YT doesn’t have to be difficult.
 McKay Wood can help you get pre-approved quickly and easily.
 We work with you one-on-one to ensure that you get the best mortgage for your needs.
 Contact us today for more information.

 Why are we better for you than your bank?